jvm986/words-with-cheaters/README.md

 # Words with Cheaters

-A wordfeud solver that uses a fine-tuned tesseract model to parse the board and rack from a screenshot and then solves for the highest scoring move.
+A wordfeud solver that uses a fine-tuned tesseract model to parse the board and rack from a screenshot and then solve for the highest scoring move.

 ### Requirements